-This page contains information and instructions for the migration from WP-Table Reloaded to its official successor TablePress.
+This page contains information and instructions for the migration from the discontinued WP-Table Reloaded plugin to TablePress.

 If you are not using any special customizations in WP-Table Reloaded, like highly advanced “Custom CSS”, “WP-Table Reloaded Custom Data Fields”, or a “WP-Table Reloaded Extension”, you can follow the following steps for a successful migration from WP-Table Reloaded to TablePress.
 If you are using special customizations, special attention and care is recommended.